mateusz93/neural-semantic-segmentation/README.md

 # Neural Semantic Segmentation

-Implementations of neural network papers for semantic segmentation using Keras.
+Implementations of neural network papers for semantic segmentation using Keras and TensorFlow.

 ## Installation